celebrations & observances

 The Day of Silence is the Gay, Lesbian and Straight Education Network's (GLSEN) annual day of action to protest the bullying and harassment of lesbian, gay, bisexual, and transgender (LGBTQIA+) students and their supporters.
 Students take a day-long vow of silence to symbolically represent the silencing of LGBTQIA+ students and their supporters.

-Lesbian Visibility Day
+Lesbian Visibility Week (Late April)

 May

-International Day against Homophobia, Transphobia, and Biphobia (May 17)
+International Day Against Homophobia, Transphobia, and Biphobia (May 17)

 The International Day Against Homophobia, Transphobia and Biphobia was created in 2004 to draw the attention to the violence and discrimination experienced by lesbian, gay, bisexual, transgender, intersex people and all other people with diverse sexual orientations, gender identities or expressions, and sex characteristics.